Ohad Naharin

 Ohad Naharin (אוהד נהרין; born 1952) is an Israeli choreographer, contemporary dancer, and creator and teacher of a unique system/language/pedagogy of dance called Gaga.
 He served as artistic director of Batsheva Dance Company from 1990; he stepped down in 2018.

 Biography

 Ohad Naharin was born in 1952 in Kibbutz Mizra.
 Raised in an artistic home, he wrote stories, composed music, and painted as a child.
 His father was a psychologist specializing in psychodrama and an actor who performed with Habima and the Haifa Theater.
 His mother was a Feldenkrais instructor, choreographer and dancer.

+Naharin served in the Northern Command Band as a choreographer for one of their programs.
 Nevertheless, Naharin did not start dancing until age 22.
 During his first year with the Batsheva Dance Company, Martha Graham visited Israel and invited Naharin to join her dance company in New York.
 After dancing for Martha Graham, he attended Juilliard and the School of American Ballet.

 In 1978, he married Mari Kajiwara, a native New Yorker and an Alvin Ailey dancer.
 In 2001, she died of cancer at age 50.

 He is now married to Eri Nakamura, a Batsheva dancer and costume designer with whom he has a daughter.